CyberMeteor/RPC-Framework/README.md

 # RPC Framework

-A lightweight Java RPC framework implementing remote procedure call communication with service discovery and load balancing capabilities.
+A lightweight, modular RPC (Remote Procedure Call) framework in Java.
+This project demonstrates service registration, dynamic discovery, load balancing, and client-side proxying using both socket-based communication and ZooKeeper for distributed service management.

 ## Features